The information in this article applies to:

-- Select Build> Wall> Straight Exterior Wall and draw a rectangular box on the outside of the lower interior wall, as shown in the following image.
+- Select Build> Wall> Straight Exterior Wall and draw a rectangular box in a clockwise direction on the outside of the lower interior wall, as shown in the following image.

-- Next, select Build> Wall> Break Wall and click along the lower interior wall to place wall breaks as indicated in center of each oval in the following image.
+- Next, select Build> Wall> Break Wall and click along the lower interior wall to place wall breaks as indicated by each oval in the following image.

-- Delete the upper, horizontal portion of the window box.
+- Delete the upper, horizontal portion of the box.

-- Next, since you will want this dormer to be a Shed dormer, select the left exterior wall of the dormer, and open its Specification dialog, and mark it as a Full Gable wall as well.
+- Next, since you will want this dormer to be a shed dormer, select the left exterior wall segment of the dormer, open its Specification dialog, and mark it as a Full Gable Wall as well.

-- Repeat this process for the right dormer wall, so that both are marked Full Gable.
+- Repeat this process for the right dormer wall, so that both are marked as Full Gable Walls.

 - Finally, on the front wall of the dormer, open its Specification dialog and define the pitch to be less than that of the normal roof you will generate over the design, then click OK to apply the change.

-For the purposes of this example, define this wall as having a pitch of 4/12.
+- For the purposes of this example, define this wall as having a pitch of 4" in 12.